prikhi/pencil/docs/source/reference/behaviours.rst

 Input value
 ^^^^^^^^^^^

-* **domContent**: a DOM element of a DOM fragment.
+* **domContent**: a DOM element or a DOM fragment to add as a child of the target object.

 Please refer the associated tutorial on Dynamic DOM Content for more information.

 Image
 -----

-This behaviour is used to control the xlink:href, width and height attribute of an SVG <image> element.
+This behaviour is used to control the xlink:href, width and height attributes of an SVG <image> element.

 XML Syntax
 ^^^^^^^^^^